AH-dark/distributed-scheduler/README.md

 implemented in Rust and uses the tokio library for asynchronous IO.
 The scheduler is designed to be fault-tolerant and can recover from failures of the scheduler itself or the machines in the cluster.

+The current cronjob provider is [job_scheduler](https://github.com/lholden/job_scheduler), but it is no longer maintained, so I may replace it with another crate in the future.

 ## Architecture

 The scheduler is composed of a number of components that work together to schedule tasks.
 The main components are: